-No cure exists for Parkinson's dementia.
-Instead, treatments are focused on reducing symptoms associated with dementia.
-This can include medications.
+No cure exists for PD dementia.
+Instead, treatments focus on reducing the symptoms of dementia and maintaining quality of life.

-- Antidepressants: Doctors most often prescribe selective serotonin reuptake inhibitors (SSRIs) like Prozac, Celexa, Lexapro, or Zoloft to reduce depression.
+- Antidepressants: Doctors most often prescribe selective serotonin reuptake inhibitors (SSRIs) to reduce depression symptoms, such as Prozac, Celexa, Lexapro, or Zoloft.

-- Cholinesterase inhibitors: These medications are intended to reduce the effects of thought decline in those with dementia.
+- Cholinesterase inhibitors: These medications help reduce the effects of cognitive decline in people with dementia.

 - Clonazepam: This medication can help to enhance sleep quality.

-- L-dopa: This medicine may reduce Parkinson's disease-affected movement but can worsen confusion and dementia symptoms.
+- L-dopa: This medicine may reduce the movement issues that PD can cause but might make confusion and dementia symptoms worse.

-The United States Food and Drug Administration (FDA) have recently approved a new antipsychotic drug, known as pimavanserin, or Nuplazid.
-This drug has been shown to effectively treat hallucinations, without causing the side effects of some other antipsychotic medications.
+In 2016, the United States Food and Drug Administration (FDA) approved pimavanserin, or Nuplazid, an antipsychotic drug.
+Research has demonstrated that his drug can effectively treat hallucinations, without causing the side effects of some other antipsychotic medications.

-Doctors may prescribe a combination of these medications as a means to reduce symptoms.
-It is important to discuss both benefits and side effects when considering treatments.
+Doctors may prescribe a combination of these medications for the safest and most effective results.
+Discuss both benefits and side effects when considering treatments.

 People with Parkinson's may also benefit from physical, occupational, and speech therapy to enhance movement and communication abilities.

-Currently, doctors do not know how to prevent Parkinson's disease.
+Doctors do not currently know how to prevent Parkinson's disease.
 While some people may have a genetic predisposition toward the disease, researchers have not identified a specific gene.

-While dementia does affect a person's survival rate, there are many medications, treatments, and support available to a person who has Parkinson's disease.
-Researchers are working on new medications and treatments.
-This may eventually lead to a cure.
+While dementia does impact on survival rate, many medications, treatments, and support systems are available to a person who has Parkinson's disease.